stealthBS/demo1-repo/AI notes.md

 *`2.
 My biggest goals I want to achieve are [your input]`*
 *`3.
 The lifestyle I want to live is [your input]`*
 *`4.
 The type of people I want to surround myself with are [your input]`*
-- *`I am a beginner looking to build strength through weight training.
-I need a 6-day per week workout plan that is designed for home workouts and doesn’t require any equipment.
-Could you provide me with exercises, sets, and reps for each day?`*
+- *`I am a beginner aiming to build strength through weight training at home.
+I can work out 6 days per week and don’t have any equipment.
+Could you create a progressive workout plan including bodyweight exercises, with sets, reps, and rest periods for each day?
+I would also like some variety in the exercises and a focus on overall strength building.`*
 <br>
 <br>